-• Paralegal
+Paralegal

+- O Summary:

-Paralegal can be used when necessary.
+- Paralegal can be used when necessary.

+- How to get approved:

-No approval necessary unless requesting approval for person without Paralegal Certificate or one year of law school.
+- No approval necessary unless requesting approval for person without Paralegal Certificate or one year of law school.

 o Requirements:

 - A paralegal must possess one of the following: - certification from an accredited paralegal education program, or. - successful completion of at least one year at an accredited law school, or. - prior approval of the Deputy Chief Counsel of the Private Counsel Division.